webrecorder/browsertrix-crawler/README.md

 ### Behaviors

 Browsertrix Crawler also supports automatically running customized in-browser behaviors.
 The behaviors auto-play videos (when possible), and auto-fetch content that is not loaded by default, and also run custom behaviors on certain sites.
-See [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors).

 Behaviors to run can be specified via a comma-separated list passed to the `--behaviors` option.
 By default, the auto-scroll behavior is not enabled by default, as it may slow down crawling.
 To enable this behaviors, you can add
 `--behaviors autoscroll` or to enable all behaviors, add `--behaviors autoscroll,autoplay,autofetch,siteSpecific`.

+See [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) for more info on all of the currently available behaviors.

 ## Creating and Using Browser Profiles